nechupara/taxi-service/README.md

 ## Installation:
 To launch the project you should follow following steps:
 1. You should have `MySQL` version `8.x.x` installed on your computer (you can download it here: [MySQL downloads](https://www.mysql.com/downloads/))
-2. Also you shoul have `Apache Tomcat` version `9.0.50` installed on your computer (you can download it here: [Tomcat 9.0.50](https://archive.apache.org/dist/tomcat/tomcat-9/v9.0.50/bin/))
+2. Also, you should have `Apache Tomcat` version `9.0.50` installed on your computer (you can download it here: [Tomcat 9.0.50](https://archive.apache.org/dist/tomcat/tomcat-9/v9.0.50/bin/))
 3. Clone this repository to your local computer.
 4. Open the project folder in `Intellij IDEA` IDE.
 5. Set up the configuration for `Tomcat`.